remotion-dev/remotion/packages/docs/docs/rendervideoonlambda.md

 ### `composition`

-The name of the [composition](/docs/composition) you want to render..
+The name of the [composition](/docs/composition) you want to render.

 ### `inputProps`